omnivector-solutions/osd-documentation/contributing.rst

 live in this project instead.

-After making a new ``slurm-ops-manager`` release, the slurm-charms project should have a new commit in which the ``slurm-ops-manager`` version is
+After making a new ``slurm-ops-manager`` release, the slurm-charms project should have one new commit in which the ``slurm-ops-manager`` version is
 incremented:

 - update the version of ``slurm-ops-manager`` in the ``requirements.txt`` file for each charm
 - update the :ref:`changelog`.
+- this should be a single commit.
+If there are any necessary changes in the charms, these should live in separate commits.

 Slurm-charms
 ^^^^^^^^^^^^